skybl0cker/ScoutinFRC/README.md

 -A custom built data collection system through Firebase.

--A login authenticaiton system with email and Google services.
+-A login authenticaiton system with email, Google, and Apple services.

 -Compatibility with both iOS and Android.
+(Soon to be on the App Store)

--Pit Scouting system
+-Custom Pit Scouting system

--Schedule system with data provided by The Blue Alliance (WIP)
+-Schedule system with data provided by The Blue Alliance

--Analytics page to lookup any bot in our system.
+-Analytics page to lookup any bot on The Blue Alliance

 ## Our links: